Why is Sunday church attendance such a big deal anyway?

 Sunday gives you the opportunity to withdraw from the world, and in the fellowship of your church family, to worship God in Spirit and in truth.

-Secondly, if you are familiar with law enforcement then you know that they have a system of codes for somewhat discreet communications.
+Secondly, if you are familiar with law enforcement, you know they have a system of codes for somewhat discreet communications.
 For example, 10-4 is a simple acknowledgment or okay.
 If one were asked about their 10-20, it’s their location that’s being inquired about.

 Did you know they also have a 10-25?
-A 10-25 for law enforcement is a request for a face to face.
+A 10-25 for many law enforcement groups (not all) is a request for face-to-face.
 It’s their way of saying, let’s meet in person.

 Here’s your sign.
-It’s time to for you to make church attendance your habit for life.
+It’s time for you to make church attendance your habit for life.